dart-lang/language/working/augmentation-libraries/feature-specification.md

 will give a complete depiction of the capabilities of the type, and an augmentation cannot introduce hidden restrictions.

-A class or enum augmentation may specify `implements` and `with` clauses.
-When those appear, the specified superinterfaces and mixins are appended to the main class's superinterface and mixin lists, respectively.
+A class, enum, extension, or mixin augmentation may specify `extends`, `implements`, `on`, and `with` clauses (when generally supported).
+The types in these clauses are appended to the original declarations clauses of the same kind, and if that clause did not exist previously then it is added with the new types.
+All regular rules apply after this appending process, so you cannot have multiple `extends` on a class, or an `on` clause on an enum, etc.

 **TODO: Is appending the right order for mixins?**